SASHA-PAIS/A-Flask-web-app-for-inventory-management/README.md

 #### Editing or deleting products and locations

 You can edit a location name or delete a particular location.
-Similarly, you can edit a product name, increase the count of the product or delete a product name.
+Similarly, you can edit a product name, increase the count of the product or delete a product.

 ![](docs/vid3.gif)